Fellowship-of-the-Bus/Elder-Strolls-Hallows-Eve/README.md

 ### Playable Characters

-The main character is Herbert, and elderly man who just wants some peace and quiet on Halloween.
+The main character is Herbert, an elderly man who just wants some peace and quiet on Halloween.

 <img src="src/main/resources/img/Herbert-left.png" height="300">